ropensci/weatherOz/inst/paper/paper.md

 # Acknowledgements

-Work on this package was funded as salary for the time of individuals involved in the writing of this software in part by the Department of Primary Industries and Regional Development of Western Australia, Adam H. Sparks; Grains Research and Development Corporation research projects GRI2007-001RTX, Rodrigo Pires; and DAW2112-002RTX, Anna Hepworth; and Curtin University, Adam H. Sparks.
+Work on this package was funded as salary for the time of individuals involved in the writing of this software in part by the Department of Primary Industries and Regional Development of Western Australia, Adam H. Sparks and Rebecca O'Leary; Grains Research and Development Corporation research projects GRI2007-001RTX, Rodrigo Pires; and DAW2112-002RTX, Anna Hepworth; and Curtin University, Adam H. Sparks.

 # References